Pauline Kahurangi Yearbury

 3 MAY – 27 JULY 2025

-Pauline Yearbury (b.1926 d.1977 Ngāpuhi) was one of the first Māori artists to introduce Māori cultural narratives into contemporary art.
+Pauline Kahurangi Yearbury (b.1928 d.1977 Ngāpuhi) was one of the first Māori artists to introduce Māori cultural narratives into contemporary art.
 Her work is characterised by a bold and illustrative style.
-This focussed survey includes incised wooden panels featuring figures from pūrākau for which Yearbury is best known, as well as lesser-known drawings and paintings.
+This focused survey includes incised wooden panels featuring figures from Māori whakapapa narratives for which Yearbury is best known, as well as lesser-known drawings and paintings.

 Help keep Te Uru humming